seannbannon/myportfolio/portfolio/README.md

 THis is my portfolio.
 Built with React, RxJS, Bootstrap & Node

+need to fix:
+header spacing/functionality
+hamburger on mobile
+remove watermark
+blob cenetring
-need to fix: header spacing/functionality, hamburger on mobile, remove watermark, blob cenetring, (maybe responsiveness, a little)
+(maybe responsiveness, a little)
+Icons on resume